apache/sdap-nexus/tools/doms/README.md

 ## Functions
 ### Function: `assemble_matches(filename)`
-Read a DOMS netCDF file into memory and return a list of matches from the file.
+Read a CDMS netCDF file into memory and return a list of matches from the file.

 #### Parameters
-- `filename` (str): the DOMS netCDF file name.
+- `filename` (str): the CDMS netCDF file name.

 #### Returns
 - `matches` (list): List of matches.